 Several newsletters ago, I made reference to the technology in the protective heat tiles on the Space Shuttles.
 As always happens, I get emails from subscribers like you who share inside information or fill in the blanks.
 I really appreciate that feedback.
 Dana was so interested, she told me she was going to try to locate that past issue of National Geographic magazine that had the article I referenced.
 Well, that motivated me to go to the Meredith Public Library after I went online to discover the exact issue of the magazine.
 My library had a copy and it was fascinating to read the article that was published in March 1981 - over 27 years ago!
 You have to read it if you can get it.
 You can't believe the reference the author made about cell phones.
 It was hilarious.

-I decided to opens in a new windowscan the two pagesopens PDF file of the magazine that had the photo I remembered as well as a page I forgot about.
+I decided to scan the two pages of the magazine that had the photo I remembered as well as a page I forgot about.
 Those tiles are 90 percent air!
 Can you believe that?
 The only thing I couldn't verify was the R-value of the tiles.
 One thing's for sure - it's incredibly high as it takes an enormous amount of time for the heat to move into or out of the tiles.